-Pritchard has received a number of honors and awards: John Simon Guggenheim Foundation Fellowship; Connecticut Office of the Arts Artist Fellowship; National Endowment for the Humanities Summer Scholar, Newberry Library; The American Antiquarian Society's Jay and Deborah Last Fellowship; Artist-in-Residence fellowships at Ucross Foundation, Jentel Foundation, Millay Foundation, Institute for Electronic Arts at Alfred University, and the Vindolanda Trust.
+Pritchard has received several honors and awards, including John Simon Guggenheim Foundation Fellowship; Connecticut Office of the Arts Artist Fellowships; National Endowment for the Humanities Summer Scholar, Newberry Library; The American Antiquarian Society's Jay and Deborah Last Fellowships; Artist-in-Residence fellowships at Ucross Foundation, Jentel Foundation, Millay Foundation, Institute for Electronic Arts at Alfred University, and the Vindolanda Trust.
 Her exhibition venues include Philadelphia Museum of Art; RISD Museum; Fruitlands Museum; New Bedford Art Museum; International Center for Photography; Martha Schneider Gallery; Photographic Resource Center, Boston; Fraction Magazine; FlakPhoto; Lenscratch; and the National Trust for Historic Preservation traveling exhibition America's Uncommon Places.
 Her work is in the following collections: American Antiquarian Society; Chesterholm Museum, Northumberland, U.K.; Fidelity Investments; George Eastman House; Institute of Electronic Arts; Montana Historical Society; Museum of Fine Arts, N.Mex.; National Trust for Historic Preservation; Philadelphia Museum of Art; RISD Museum of Art; William Benton Museum of Art; and, the Yellowstone National Park Museum.

-Pritchard is Professor, Area Coordinator, and Graduate Advisor in Photography at the University of Connecticut.
-She also has taught at Tyler School of Art, School of the Art Institute of Chicago, University of Colorado (Boulder & Denver), and University of New Mexico.
-Pritchard received her B.A. in art history, classics, and philosophy from the University of Colorado, and her M.A. and M.F.A. in photography from the University of New Mexico.
+Pritchard is a Professor of Art, Area Coordinator of PhotogrpahyVideo, and an affiliated faculty member of the Center for Environmental Sciences & Engineering and Institute for the Environment at the University of Connecticut.
+Additionally she taught at Tyler School of Art, School of the Art Institute of Chicago, University of Colorado (Boulder & Denver), and the University of New Mexico.
+Pritchard received her B.A. in art history, classics, and philosophy from the University of Colorado and her M.A. and M.F.A. in photography from the University of New Mexico.